burlistic/Pixyll/_posts/2016-06-16-emicro-scooter-commuter-review.md

 layout:     post
 title:      The New Eco Way to Communte (emicro one)
 date:       2016-06-16
-summary:    My experience having used my emicro for several months as my daily drive to the station
+summary:    Using An emicro On A Daily Commute
 categories:
 ---